LeidyGil/leidygil.github.io/SQL_English.md

 ON tableA.name = tableB.name
 WHERE tableA.name IS NULL;
 ```
-It is important to note that in addition to changing the JOIN, we need to change the WHERE clause and substitute tableA with tableB.
+It is important to note that in addition to changing the JOIN, we need to change the where clause and substitute tableA with tableB.

 Practical example
 In a database, we have the 'calificaciones' and 'cursos' tables.